Pak-Promo/laravel-filemanager/README.md

-# Media Library for Laravel
+# File Manager for Laravel

 This package can associate images with Eloquent models.